lysender/docker-ubuntu-php/README.md

-# docker-ubuntu-php
+# Docker Ubuntu PHP

-Generic PHP image based on Phusion basimage which is also based on Ubuntu
+Generic PHP image based on Ubuntu Trusty.

+This serves as a base image for cli, apache or nginx based php setup.

+Current php version is `5.5.9`.